-372. It should be noted that according to the available data, in 2018 ore exports from Indonesia increased by 4 times and amounted to about 19.8 million tonnes against 4.9 million tonnes in 2017.
+372. It should be noted that, according to the available data, in 2018, ore exports from Indonesia increased by four times and amounted to about 19.8 Mt against 4.9 Mt in 2017.
 Data for 2019 are not yet available.
-However, in 2020, supplies from Indonesia should stop again: from January 2020, the country once again started banning the export of nickel ore as a measure to stimulate the development of both the processing industry and the domestic consumption sector118.
+However, in 2020, supplies from Indonesia should stop again.
+From January 2020, the country once again started banning the export of nickel ore as a measure to stimulate the development of both the processing industry and the domestic consumption sector.

-373. It should also be noted that exports from the Philippines fell sharply in 2018; the decline amounted to 13.5 million tonnes.
+373. It should also be noted that exports from the Philippines fell sharply in 2018, the decline amounting to 13.5 Mt.